Filter by Category

 with Erik Kiefer

-This year-long, one-day-a-week, interactive, personalized course aims to educate those who have minimal knowledge of Sign Language, moving to advance each student into a wide range of communication skills.
-While teaching thousands of signs throughout the course, there will also be a major emphasis put on cultural awareness – Understanding the meaning behind signs and cultural norms in the deaf community.
-Additionally, students will learn the best ways to retain sign material, develop important receptive skills, learn to use facial expressions that correspond to a wide variety of signs and topics, practice building basic introductory sentences, and understand how to approach interactions through visual perspective.
-From the start, this fun and engaging course ensures the rapid growth of each student's signing knowledge & abilities, always surpassing expectations.
+This year-long, interactive, personalized course aims to educate those with minimal knowledge of Sign Language, advancing each student into a wide range of communication skills.
+While teaching thousands of signs throughout the course, there will also be a significant emphasis on cultural awareness – Understanding the meaning behind signs and cultural norms in the deaf community.
+Additionally, students will learn the best ways to retain sign material, develop critical receptive skills, use facial expressions corresponding to various signs and topics, practice building basic introductory sentences, and understand how to approach interactions through a visual perspective.
+From the start, this fun and engaging course ensures the rapid growth of each student's signing knowledge & abilities, consistently surpassing expectations.
 The underlying goal is to minimize and ultimately eliminate barriers to communication in exchanges with Deaf & hard of hearing individuals.

-Coursestorm Online Enrollment is Free.
-Course Fee: $450.
+Coursestorm Online Enrollment is Free—Course Fee: $500.
 A $50 non-refundable course enrollment deposit will be billed immediately upon registration and applies toward your overall tuition.
-The balance must be paid by July 1, or select a payment plan of $200 payable by July 1 and November 1.
+The balance must be paid by July 1, or select a payment plan of $225 payable by July 1 and November 1.

 Accepted Payment Methods: Check, Cash, Zelle, PayPal, and Venmo